plgd-dev/doc/content/en/docs/deployment/device-provisioning-service.md

 {{< note >}}

-In the deviceProvisioningService.enrollmentGroups[].attestationMechanism.x509.certificateChain field, please provide the certificate chain in PEM format that was used to sign the device manufacturer certificate (IDevId).
+In the deviceProvisioningService.enrollmentGroups[].attestationMechanism.x509.certificateChain field, please provide the ECDSA certificate chain in PEM format that was used to sign the device manufacturer certificate (IDevId).
 The certificate chain should include the intermediate CA certificates and the root CA certificate in the order from the closest intermediate CA leaf up to the root CA.

 {{< /note >}}